 During the senior year, all students in the teacher education program are required to participate in a professional semester.
-This includes approximately one week of course work (student teaching orientation) followed by a minimum of twelve weeks of supervised full-time student teaching with diverse students.
-Education majors are placed in student teaching positions at various early childhood, elementary, middle schools, and high schools in the local area.
-Students are required to submit an application for student teaching placement coordinator no later than February 1 for the following fall semester placement or September 30 for the following spring semester placement.
+This includes a student teaching orientation followed by supervised full-time student teaching with diverse students.
+Education majors are placed in student teaching positions at various early childhood, elementary, middle schools, and high schools in a 30 mile radius of King's College.
+Students are required to submit an application for student teaching to the field experience placement coordinator no later than 6 p.m. on the second Monday in May for the following fall semester placement or 6 pm. the second Monday in November for the following spring semester placement.
 During the student teaching semester, students are discouraged from taking any course except EDUC 440, Inclusive Education.
+In order to be eligible for student teaching, students must have satisfied all content area and education coursework, and have met all requirements outlined on the student teaching application.